STUDIO POLICY 2023-2024

 In the case of illness: If your child is under the weather, but is well enough to do a lesson, please let the teacher know in advance that you would like a zoom lesson that day.
 If they have a fever, please do not bring them to their lesson.

-Masking is required during lessons and group classes.
-This is subject to change based on CDC recommendations and local case numbers.
+Masking is no longer required during lessons and group classes.
+This is subject to change based on CDC recommendations.
+If the student is ill, please request a zoom lesson or a makeup lesson.
+Please do not bring a sick student to the studio.

 The teacher will email you throughout the year with materials (books, flashcards) to be purchased for the student.
 Please purchase them promptly.
 Materials can be ordered online or at a local music store like Music & Arts or Middle C Music.